Archie Carr National Wildlife Refuge (Indian River)

 Brevard County's economy relies strongly on tourism.
 Some of the attractions that generate significant tourism include the Brevard Zoo, John F Kennedy Space Center, the beaches and Port Canaveral.

 The Archie Carr National Wildlife Refuge spans 20.5 miles along the Atlantic Coast.
 This area is an essential sea turtle nesting habitat.
 Loggerheads, leatherbacks and green turtles all lay eggs on this stretch of beach.
-Nesting in this area occurs from May through October.
+Turtle nesting in this area occurs from May through October.

 Approximately 12,000 years ago, early inhabitants populated this area.
 In the mid-1980s, the Windover Archaeological Site was excavated, revealing hundreds of immaculately preserved burials.
 This collection represents one of the most well-preserved finds from the Archaic Period.